 - European Protected Species Licences

-- a landowner in resisting the confirmation of a modification order
+- resisting the confirmation of a modification order

 As a first six pupil to Meyric Lewis, Charles assisted with a number of petitions to the House of Commons from residents and businesses directly and specially affected by the construction and operation of High Speed Rail 2.
 He attended the House of Commons Select Committee hearings on a number of occasions.